adhocnink/bootcamp_projects/README.md

 # Bootcamp_Projects
 Data science bootcamp with `adToy`

-We learn 10 sprints during 4 months program
+We have learned 10 sprints during 4 months program with BootCamp DataRokie

 - Spreadsheets
 - SQL